-- We recognise that all matters relating to Child Protection are confidential. - The Headteacher or Designated Child Protection Teachers will disclose any information about a pupil to other members of staff on a need-toknow basis only. - All staff must be aware that they have a professional responsibility to share information with the Child Protection Designated Teachers in order to safeguard children. - All staff must be aware that they must not ask a child probing questions and cannot promise a child to keep secrets.
+- We recognise that all matters relating to Child Protection are confidential. - The Headteacher or Designated Child Protection Teachers will disclose any information about a pupil to other members of staff on a need-toknow basis only. - All staff must be aware that they have a professional responsibility to share information with the Child Protection Designated Teachers in order to safeguard children. - Staff are aware of confidentiality and understand the importance of not discussing any child protection matters with any other person or member of staff, unless directed by the Designated Safeguarding Lead. - All staff must be aware that they must not ask a child probing questions and cannot promise a child to keep secrets.
 Please see Appendix 2 for tips on how to respond to a child who is disclosing abuse.